How to eat Jerusalem artichoke

 The Italian botanist Fabio Colonna (1567-1640) writes in his book one of the first historical vestiges of topinambour consumption in Europe, "the Jerusalem artichokes prepared in different ways: boiled with butter and ginger, others baked in cakes, putting dates, ginger and raisins... ".

-- The Jerusalem artichokes are cooked boiled or steamed, dressed with butter or olive oil.
+Jerusalem artichokes can be cooked boiled or steamed, dressed with butter or olive oil.

-- You can also cook roasts, in creams, purees, soups, stews or added to omelets.
+You can also cook roast it, or use it in creams, purees, soups, stews or added to omelets.

 Other interesting articles

 This material is for informational purposes only.
 In case of doubt, consult the doctor.

 "Botanical" is not responsible for damages caused by self-medication.